1031 Exchange: What Real Estate Investors Need To Know

-A 1031 exchange is a real estate investing tool that allows investors to swap out an investment property for another and defer capital gains or losses or capital gains tax that you otherwise would have to pay at the time of sale.
-This method is popular with investors looking to upgrade properties without being charged taxes for the proceeds.
+A 1031 exchange is a real estate investing tool that allows investors to exchange an investment property for another property of equal or higher value and defer paying capital gains tax on the profit they make from the sale.

 How Does A 1031 Exchange Work?

-Step 2: Choose A Qualified Intermediary.
+2. Choose A Qualified Intermediary

-Step 3: Tell The IRS About Your Transaction.
+3. Tell The IRS About Your Transaction

 Both the relinquished property you sell and the replacement property you buy must meet certain requirements.